 Short term cruising, weekends, etc.:

-Two treatments worth of preservative chemicals (either 2 bags of SC-1 or 2 gallons of Propylene Glycol).
-Six 5-micron filters and a charcoal filter.
+We suggest two treatments worth of preservative chemicals (either 2 bags of SC-1 or 2 gallons (8 liters) of Propylene Glycol).
+Six 5-micron filters and one Carbon filter.

 Cruising 2 to 6 months at a time: